 Your sales can meander right now from other sources to complement Google Shopping.
 When you’ve run Google Shopping for a couple of months, you will have collected search term and audience data to grow other types of marketing.
 If you see Google Shopping generating sales, that’s a good indicator other channels can take sales further.
-There are additional features in Google Ads, and with Google’s competitors, to grow.
+There are additional channels in Google Ads, and competitors of Google to use, to grow.
 If you only run Google Shopping Ads, there is a lot of money left on the table.

 Four Channels to Expand Beyond Google Shopping

-The four primary related areas to expand beyond Google Shopping for more traffic and sales is video ads (primarily on YouTube), display ads, search ads, and Bing Ads.
-The first three channels are managed in Google Ads while Bing Ads is managed on Bing’s platform.
+The four primary related areas to expand beyond Google Shopping for more traffic and sales is video ads (primarily on YouTube), display ads, search ads, and Microsoft Advertising.
+The first three channels are managed in Google Ads while Microsoft Advertising is managed on its own platform.

 1. Video Ads